 The house is quiet and I have more time to chill today.
 I love having and being in my own space.
 Although some things are working out, other things aren’t.

-My father is back on chemotherapy where he should have taken a break, so that’s more potential stress for us to deal with.
-Cancer is a tough one because there are no guarantees as to what the outcome will be.
+My father is back on chemotherapy when he should be taking a break, so that’s more stress for me to deal with.
+Cancer is a tough one, because there are no guarantees as to what the outcome will be.

+No one wants to let go of a parent.
+I am sure all families live in hope that their loved ones can be saved.
 We tend to cling to hope until we can cling no more.